hyperflow-wms/hyperflow-k8s-deployment/examples/workerpools/README.md

 ### Configure Hyperflow engine

-Create `workflow.config.executionModels.json` file in the `/work_dir` directory of the `hyperflow-engine` pod with the following content (when running the default workflow, otherwise adjust the task names):
+Create `workflow.config.executionModels.json` file in the `/work_dir` directory of the `hyperflow-engine` pod using the following command (content for the default workflow, otherwise adjust the task names):
 ```
 cat > workflow.config.executionModels.json << EOF
 [